jkraemr/meet-app/README.md

 so that I can choose the amount of events shown in the overview list at once.

 **Scenario 1:**
-When user hasn’t specified a number, 32 is the default number
+When user has not specified a number, 32 is the default number

 * **Given** the event list was loaded
-* **When** user does not interact with 'amount of events' selection feature/function
+* **When** user does not interact with -amount of events- selection feature/function
 * **Then** 32 events shall be listed per default

 **Scenario 2:**